romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 {% include image.html url="/assets/image/posts/2019-06-07-code-review-harder-than-it-looks/pr_template_example_2.png" alt="Pull Request Template example 2" %}

 Every project can use a different pull request template.
-I find it always interesting to browse around some open-source project for inspiration.
+I always find it interesting to browse around some open-source projects for inspiration.
 When looking at [VueJS][vuejs_pr_template], [Atom][atom_pr_template], [ESLint][eslint_pr_template] or [Webpack][webpack_pr_template] templates, we can quickly see what matters the most for each team.

 > When I write a pull request description, I keep in mind that the person who is going to do the review does not know anything about the changes I implemented.
 I do it even when I know it's not the case, it helps me take a step back.